 Based on extensive input from the community through the Community Health Assessment, the Board of Health Retreat, the CCDPH staff and the strategic planning team and public comment, the Board of Health selected the following priorities.
-A more comprehensive list of the goals and objectives for 2021-2022 can be found in Appendix A.
+A more comprehensive list of the goals and objectives for 2023-2027 can be found in Appendix A.

-The Board of Health agreed to four external, or community focused, priorities for the short and long term:
+The Board of Health agreed to five external, or community focused, priorities for the short and long term:

-- Increase partnerships and collaboration with groups from various sectors, including academic, military, healthcare and faith-based organizations - Expand mental health and substance abuse services - Improve health literacy through expanded communication platforms and school outreach efforts Explore expanding community access to the Health Department services
+- Continue increasing partnerships and collaboration with groups from various sectors, including academic, military, healthcare, and faith-based organizations - Expand mental health and substance abuse services to include teen substance abuse programming - Improve external communications through varying platforms to better explain "what we do," educate and ensure literacy and equity - Continue expanding community access to Health Department services to include transportation and mobile outreach events - Reduction of the STI/STD incidence rates in Cumberland County